K8s primer - Part I

 helloworld-deployment-79fcbf57bc-g8ksc 1/1 Running 0 13s 10.244.1.3 minikube-lab-m02 <none> <none>

 We have two pods.
-Each of them were scheduled to a different node and got a
+Each was scheduled to a different node and assigned a unique,

-different cluster-wide IP address.
+cluster-wide IP address.
 Nice.
-At this point we would no longer need
+At this point, we no longer need

-is enough.
-Let’s see what K8s has to say about
+is sufficient.
+Let’s see what K8s has to say about our Deployment:

 $ k get deployments -o wide